Date: 26th November 2019

 Improving digital tools is a key part of this process, as is the right narrative.
 It is not just about what the EU thinks is important – attention needs to be paid to the narratives that are important for citizens in various Member States.
 Pride, national identity and issues such as migration are inevitably the narratives that matter.
 They should be discussed instead of overlooked, and incorporated into newly developed ideas and concepts, such as the European values, no matter how varied the understanding of such concepts across the Union.
 Thanks to public debates, people can gain the feeling of belonging, of being European.
 Given the amount of money spent on ‘alternative’ narratives and the creativity with which they use digital tools, the EU cannot afford to not pay attention to the narratives people care about and needs to employ digital tools we have in an engaging manner.
 Directly linked to that is the need to save our media ecosystem and media market, especially its transparency, and the need to strengthen EU education, as unanimously recommended by the EUact participants.

 The bottom line is that getting citizens to participate is still very difficult, regardless of whether that happens through a local, non-governmental initiative, or through an official EU initiative, such as the anticipated Future of Europe conference.
 There are exceptions, such as the situation in Slovakia following the murder of the investigative journalist, Ján Kuciak and his fianceé, where people took to the streets and expressed their opinions, despite a strong influence of government’s negative rhetoric towards the EU, but in most countries, citizens still lack the incentive to get involved.
 That being said, even though there is still a long way to go, on the whole, the attitudes of the population in many ways run parallel to experts’ enthusiastic expectations about the future of the European Union and the actual state of the EU today.
-From citizens’s dialogues to mini-publics and from democracy academies to transnational assemblies, we should not give up on our ambition to reach the citizens, foster a genuine dialogue and strengthen the feeling that EU is not just the institutions, but all of us.
+From citizens’ dialogues to mini-publics and from democracy academies to transnational assemblies, we should not give up on our ambition to reach the citizens, foster genuine dialogue and strengthen the feeling that the EU is not just the institutions, but all of us.
 We are on the road to increasing citizens’ participation, but we can only get there together.